-The applicant provided a Will Serve Water and Sewer letter from the Channel Islands Beach Community Services District dated February 4, 2021 certifying that the lot is within its service area and has an existing metered service connection.
-Channel Island Beach Community Service District has an approved Agency Water Availability Letter (as of December 30, 2020) on file with the Ventura County Public Works Agency.
-The proposed project will not have any detrimental impacts on the future provision of domestic sewage disposal and domestic water supply.
-The proposed project would not result in a significant generation of waste.
-CIBCSD will continue to provide curbside garbage and recycling pickup services to the The Channel Islands Beach Community Services District is a participant in the Port Hueneme Water Agency (PHWA).
+Domestic water supply for the proposed project will be provided via an existing connection to Channel Islands Beach Community Services District (CIBCSD).
+Existing connection has been verified by a will-serve letter dated May 11, 1999.
+The CIBCSD is a participant in the Port Hueneme Water Agency (PHWA).
 PWHA is the water supplier for multiple agencies and has prepared a 2020 Urban Water Management Plan (UWMP) which includes projections of supply and demand for the member retail water suppliers.
 PHWA purchases imported water from the State Water Project which relies imports from Northern California surface water and also relies on water from the United Conservation District (80 percent of the PHWA supply).
 Water supplies are expected to meet use projections for the next five years including drought-scenario projections for the same term as stated in the UWMP Water Shortage Contingency Plan.
 PHWA water supply has been determined to be reliable until 2040.
+Sewer service will also be provided by CIBCSD which has an approved Water Availability Letter (As of December 30, 2020) on file with the Ventura County Public Works Agency.
+The proposed project will not have any detrimental impacts on the future provision of domestic sewage disposal and domestic water supply.
+The proposed project would not result in a significant generation of waste.
+CIBCSD will continue to provide curbside garbage and recycling pickup services to the project site.

 As required by California Public Resources Code (PRC) 41701, Ventura County's Countywide Siting Element (CSE), adopted in June 2001 and updated annually, Ventura County has at least 15 years of disposal capacity available for waste generated by in-County projects.
 Because the County currently exceeds the minimum disposal capacity required by the state PRC, the proposed project will have less than a significant project-specific impact upon Ventura County's solid waste disposal capacity.
 Ventura County Ordinance 4421 requires all discretionary permit applicants whose proposed project includes construction and/or demolition activities to reuse, salvage, recycle, or compost a minimum of 65% of the solid waste generated by their project.
-The Integrated Waste Management Division's (IWMD) waste diversion program (Form B Recycling Plan/Form C Report) ensures this 65% diversion goal is met prior to Building and Safety Division's issuance certificate of occupancy, consistent with the Ventura County General Plan.
-The project has been conditioned to address recycling during the demolition and construction phases of the project (Exhibit 4, Condition Nos.
-22 and 23).
+The Integrated Waste Management Division's

+(IWMD) waste diversion program (Form B Recycling Plan/Form C Report) ensures this 65% diversion goal is met prior to Building and Safety Division's issuance certificate of occupancy, consistent with the Ventura County General Plan.
+Conditions of approval are included which address recycling during the demolition and construction phases of the project (Exhibit 4, Condition Nos.
+23 & 24).